ClickHouse/ClickHouse/docs/en/sql-reference/functions/encoding-functions.md

 Performs the opposite operation of [hex](#hex).
 It interprets each pair of hexadecimal digits (in the argument) as a number and converts it to a character.

-If you want to convert the result to a number, you can use [to<Type>](../../sql-reference/functions/type-conversion-functions.md#type-conversion-functions) functions.
+If you want to convert the result to a number, you can use [type conversion functions](../../sql-reference/functions/type-conversion-functions.md).

 Alias: `UNHEX`.